remibert/pycameresp/doc/CAMFLASHER.md

 ![Option](/images/14_CamFlasher_Option.jpg)

 The working directory, allows you to locate the directory on your computer to exchange files.
-By using the "exporter" command from the shell, you send the files or the file tree to your computer.
-The "importer" command is used to inject the files located in this working directory onto the device.
+By using the "download" command from the shell, you send the files or the file tree to your computer.
+The "upload" command is used to upload the files located in this working directory onto the device.
 The "-r" option offers recursion.
 Wildcard are supported for these commands.